-The National Center for Charitable Statistics reports that there are over 1.56 million nonprofits registered in the U.S..
-This means that the money and donations nonprofits accept amounts to more than $2 trillion in revenue.
+The National Center for Charitable Statistics reports that there are over 1.56 million nonprofits registered in the U.S. This means that the money and donations nonprofits accept amounts to more than $2 trillion in revenue.
 But in order to take in these donations, you have only a couple of options.
 Accept cash or if they have a non profit merchant account setup, they can also accept card transactions.
 By setting up a payment gateway through a merchant account, you will be able to tap into a larger nonprofit donation pool.
-There are an abundance of reasons for why to get setup, but the real hurdle comes from the payment processor.
+There is an abundance of reasons for why to get set up, but the real hurdle comes from the payment processor.

 First, Get Setup With a Website for Nonprofit

 Setting up a nonprofit takes both time and effort.
 But if there is a need for the nonprofit there is nothing stopping it from becoming successful.
 With a good foundation and planning, you will be well on your way to running a nonprofit that contributes to a cause that you believe in.